iArcanic/irsm-cw2/executive-report.md

 - Secure backup schemes with thorough data restoration protocols and offsite storage
 - Encryption of data at rest, in transit, and when being backed-up

-Having multi-layered controls makes it significantly harder when a malicious threat actor intents to penetrate security defences.
+Having multi-layered controls makes it significantly harder when a malicious threat actor intents to penetrate security defenses.

 ## 3.3 Risk management controls

 <!-- 100 words -->

+In-depth risk management controls will help to methodically pinpoint, evaluate, and analyse information security risks across the company's IT infrastructure.
+For this, it will include:

+- Continuous risk monitoring, suggested action paths, and reviews based on previous actions taken to address the risk
+- Integration and synchronisation with other control areas, such as incident response and vulnerability management
+- Thorough risk calculation method with factors such as impact, likelihood, and other factors
+- Maintaining a company wide risk register that is constantly updated with the latest risks, threat scenarios, and vulnerability data from risk assessments conducted or credible cybersecurity vendors

+The controls here will ultimately lead to a more structured approach, where data is placed at the forefront of the assets to protect.
+These controls are in agreement with well known frameworks such as NIST 800-39 [@nist2011] and ISO 27001 [@iso2022].

 ## 3.4 Cryptographic controls